-After successfully login, you can click the Quick Setup to quickly configure your Router.
+2. After successful login, you can click the Quick Setup to quickly configure your Router.
+Click Next to proceed to the next screen.

-Figure 3-5 Quick Setup
+Figure 3-3 Quick Setup

-Click Next, and then Internet Access page will appear, shown in Figure 3-6.
-Select a desired Internet access mode and then click Next.
+Select a desired Internet Access mode and then click Next.
 The configuration for each mode is similar.
-Here we take 3G Preferred mode for example.
+As follows we will take 3G/4G Only mode for example.

-Figure 3-6 Choose Internet Access Mode
+Figure 3-4 Choose Internet Access Mode